akshaykmr/emailtrail/README.md

 We assume a delay of `0` for this hop.

 ## Contributing
-emailtrail uses [pipenv](http://pipenv.org/) for managing virtual env and package versions.
+emailtrail uses [poetry](https://python-poetry.org/) for managing virtual env and package versions.
 - Fork the repo and clone it.
-- In project root: `pipenv install --dev --two`.
+- In project root: `poetry install`.
 This installs packages required for testing and linting
-- Jump into your virutal env: `pipenv shell`
+- Jump into your virutal env: `poetry shell`
 - Running tests: `pytest`
 - If you want to understand the code, read the test cases first.
+It's mostly regex tuned for some email dataset.
+We need to run this against more datasets to cover more edge cases (emails are wild!).
 - Make your changes -> Pass the tests -> Push to your branch -> Create pull request -> Profit ??